chicoferreira/pessi-streamer/README.md

 - Install [Rust](https://www.rust-lang.org/tools/install).
 - Install [MPV](https://mpv.io/) or [FFplay (via FFmpeg)](https://ffmpeg.org/ffplay.html) for the client.
-- The server should automatically install FFmpeg if it couldn't be find.
+- The server should automatically install FFmpeg if it couldn't be found.

 ### Setup